The Sound ... Of A Brand New World

 Best song: Let Down or No Surprises

 Finally, I want to say something about the opening and closing tracks.
-Airbag, as many people like to point out, actually feels like a musical interpretation of a car crash, or rather the hallucinogenic experience of the person within the car during and after it (the actual car crashing would sound more like Metal Machine Music, I'm sure).
+"Airbag," as many people like to point out, actually feels like a musical interpretation of a car crash, or rather the hallucinogenic experience of the person within the car during and after it (the actual car crashing would sound more like Metal Machine Music, I'm sure).
 What should stand out most in the song, though, is not so much the music, and also not the main expository line of the song, "I'm amazed that I survived, an airbag saved my life."
-No, what's most important (and I just realized that Jeff Blehar said nearly the same thing in his review many years ago, but it's so true) is the creeped out feeling of elation that comes from it, expressed in the "in an interstellar burst, I'm back to save the universe" line.
+No, what's most important is the creeped out feeling of elation that comes from it, expressed in the "in an interstellar burst, I'm back to save the universe" line.
 From surviving this accident comes a momentary feeling of invincibility, a newly found superpower, if you will, and the feeling that this second chance at life suddenly brings with it all sorts of meaning.

 Well, it's been many years since I was first fascinated by this album